p4ali/Notes/coursera/scala_collection.md

 ```

 ## Mapping
 Folder apply computation to each element in a collection and get a single value result.
-Mapping will apply each element in a collection in-place (as it were), creating a new collection of the same type with the modified elements.
+Mapping builds a new collection by applying a function to all elements of this collection.

 ```scala
 val strs = List("1","2","3","4","5")